anar-bastanov/root-delta-codec/doc/root-delta-image-spec-v1.0.0.md

 This section defines terminology and general conventions used throughout this specification:

-* Little-endian — Multi-byte integer fields are stored least-significant byte first, unless stated otherwise.
+* Little-endian: Multi-byte integer fields are stored least-significant byte first, unless stated otherwise.
-* Integer fields — Unless otherwise stated, all integer fields are unsigned and represent non-negative values.
+* Integer fields: Unless otherwise stated, all integer fields are unsigned and represent non-negative values.
-* Conformance language — Normative terms MUST, SHOULD, and MAY are to be interpreted as defined in RFC 2119.
+* Conformance language: Normative terms MUST, SHOULD, and MAY are to be interpreted as defined in RFC 2119.
-* Transform output — The uncompressed byte sequence produced by a transform algorithm; it is not raw pixel data unless a transform specifically defines that mapping.
+* Transform output: The uncompressed byte sequence produced by a transform algorithm; it is not raw pixel data unless a transform specifically defines that mapping.
-* File size — The total number of bytes in the RDI file.
+* File size: The total number of bytes in the RDI file.

 ## 4. File Layout

 An RDI file consists of three primary regions arranged sequentially:

-1. Header — A fixed-length structure containing all metadata required to interpret the Payload.
+1. Header: A fixed-length structure containing all metadata required to interpret the Payload.
-2. Gap Region — An implementation-defined block of bytes immediately following the Header.
+2. Gap Region: An implementation-defined block of bytes immediately following the Header.
-3. Payload — The remaining bytes beginning at the offset defined in the Header and continuing to the end of the file.
+3. Payload: The remaining bytes beginning at the offset defined in the Header and continuing to the end of the file.

 ```none
 +------------------------+